 Software acquired by the Group is stated at cost less accumulated amortisation and accumulated impairment losses.
 Expenditure on internally developed software is recognised as an asset when the Group is able to demonstrate its intention and ability to complete the development and use the software in a manner that will generate future economic benefits, and can reliably measure the costs to complete the development.
-The capitalised costs of internally developed software is stated at capitalised cost less accumulated amortisation and impairment.
+The capitalised costs of internally developed software include all costs directly attributable to developing the software, and are amortised over its useful life.
+Internally developed software is stated at capitalised cost less accumulated amortisation and impairment.